mattcoget/Risk/README.md

 - [Links](#links)

 ## Project Description
-We wrote a python adeptation of the board game "Risk".
+We wrote a python adaptation of the board game "Risk".

 ## Rules
 OBJECTIVE:  The object of the game is to occupy every territory on the board and in doing so, eliminate the other players.
 The game of world domination!